redlab/swagger-jaxb/README.md

 JAXB XJC Plugin for automatically adding annotations from Swagger to generated classes from an XSD

-WARNING !!
-This plugin is not fully finished and is in experimental phase !!
+Please note this plugin is not fully finished and is in development phase !!
+Feel free to help out and send pull requests.

 Usage
 ============